Project Management Stakeholders

 Primary stakeholders have a major interest in the success of a project because they are directly affected by the outcome.
 Customers and end users are primary stakeholders as well as some project sponsors, project managers, and team members.

-Project sponsors are accountable for keeping the project on schedule.
-They should schedule regular meetings to review timelines, addressing complications that may arise, and assuring that the project manager remains on the task.
+Project sponsors are responsible for the overall success and vision of the project.
+They should provide feedback and make decisions regarding project implementation and assure that the project manager remains on the task.
 Sponsors allocate and supply resources and finances to fund the project.
 The sponsor should have a clear understanding of what's expected in accordance with the scope, schedule, and resources needed for the project.
-Success of a project is largely dependent on the project sponsors leadership and support.
+Success of a project is largely dependent on the project sponsor's leadership and support.
 The leadership provided by the sponsor helps identify cost overruns and provides alternatives in order to remain on budget.

 Secondary stakeholders also help to complete the project.
 Though their role isn't primary, they assist with administrative processes, financial, and legalities.
 Communication between primary and secondary types of stakeholders will ensure that everyone is working toward the same goal.
 Lack of communication can cause a breakdown within the project.